Which European Airlines Allow Dogs in the Cabin in 2023?

 If flying with the French flag-carrier Air France, pets are permitted in the cabin, as well as in the hold or via freight, on most flights.

-The standard conditions apply, with a maximum weight of 8kg.
+The standard conditions apply, with a maximum weight of 8kg and maximum carrier size of 46 x 28 x 24cm.
 It’s possible to buy a carrier on the Air France Shopping website, for travelling with a pet both in the cabin and in the hold, for delivery in selected countries.

 Click here for their pet policy.
-Make sure to view the Animals Not Permitted to Travel section on their website.
+Make sure to view the Prohibited Animals section on their website.

 Fly to Paris with your dog